 About Greater Syracuse Chamber of Commerce

 The Greater Syracuse Chamber of Commerce is the largest business organization in Central New York.
-Although the Chamber began back in 1889 as a way to offer business assistance and development programs to local businesses, this is not the same Chamber that began so many years ago.
+Although the Chamber began back in 1889 as a way to get business assistance and development programs to local businesses, this is not the same Chamber that began so many years ago.
 Today, the Chamber is an icon in the Syracuse business community, leading the way in everything from government relations and lobbying to creating economic growth in our region.
 We are a driving force for economic vitality and high quality of life in the Central New York community.
 We are a broad-based association representing more than 2200 businesses of all sizes and from virtually every industry and profession in our area.
-Our members are business owners who realize that, through the Chamber, they can accomplish collectively what they cannot accomplish individually, while enhancing their credibility as a viable member of the business community.
+Our members are business owners who realize that, through the Chamber, they can accomplish collectively what they cannot accomplish individually, while enhancing their credibility as a viable jasminlive member of the business community.
 Our Mission: To create an economic climate that enhances growth, prosperity and the quality of life for all who live and work in Greater Syracuse.

 Building a Powerful Business Community

-The Greater Syracuse Chamber of Commerce is a driving force for economic vitality and high quality of life in Central New York, leading the way in everything from government relations and lobbying to creating economic growth.
+The Greater Syracuse Chamber of Commerce is a driving force for economic vitality and high quality of life in Central New York, leading the way in everything from government relations and lobbying to creating jasmincams economic growth.
 We are a broad-based association representing businesses of all sizes, and from virtually every industry and profession in our area.
-Our members are business owners who realize that, through the Chamber, they can accomplish collectively what they cannot accomplish individually, while enhancing their credibility as a viable member of the business community.
+Our members are business owners who realize that, through the Chamber, they can accomplish collectively what they cannot accomplish individually, while enhancing their jasmin cam credibility as a viable member of the business community.
 "Our Chamber is proud to be chosen as the coordinating agency for this innovative application of technical expertise to business challenges," says Chamber president, Darlene Kerr.
-"This is a great addition to existing economic development initiatives in New York, where we've finally begun to experience new growth and entrepreneurial expansion."
+"This is a great jasmine live addition to existing economic development initiatives in New York, where we've finally begun to experience new growth and entrepreneurial expansion."
 SATOP is managed in New York by the Greater Syracuse Chamber of Commerce, in cooperation with other Chambers and Economic Development Corporations across the state.

 Business of the Year Awards: The Business Journal

-Thirteen years ago, Norman Poltenson had a vision of creating a business designed to put accurate and valuable information in the hands of business people throughout Central New York.
+Thirteen years ago, Norman Poltenson had a vision of creating designed to put accurate and valuable information in the hands of people throughout Central New York.
 Its first medium for moving that information was a monthly newspaper going to key executives and business owners in the Central New York area.
-It began as one employee in a 200 square feet office.
+It began as one employee in a 200 square feet office from this area.
 Today, The Business Journal is a weekly publication that goes to business owners and executives in the 16-county corridor that runs north and south through New York from the Canadian border to the Pennsylvania state line.
 But that is just one of the avenues by which The Business Journal company puts information in the hands of those who need it.
 The Business Journal also organizes and conducts seminars, trade shows, and other events for the business community, and produces two publications focusing on healthcare, one aimed at the healthcare providers themselves and the other aimed at business owners, human-resources directors, and benefits managers.